SheepTester-forks/curricular-analytics-exploration/README.md

 On August 2, we were given academic plans from 2012 to 2022; we previously only had plans from 2021.
 I uploaded all the plans from 2015 on (older plans were deemed too low quality).
 The Curricular Analytics website wasn't great for navigating this many curricula, so I made a [Tableau view that just had links][curr-idx] to the curriculum for every major and year.

+From October 28 to November 3, I tried to pull out all UCSD-specific code into its own file, university.py, so other universities don't have to scour through the code to figure out how to adapt it.

 Files:

 - **parse.py** parses the input CSV files as Python objects.